History and Political Science Graduate Programs

 Accelerated Option

 The accelerated track makes it possible for qualified students to complete both a Bachelor of Arts and a Master of Arts in history in five years or less.
 Students with 90 hours of undergraduate coursework and a minimum 3.25 GPA may take up to 12 hours of approved 5000-level graduate history classes to fulfill their undergraduate requirements.
 In addition to 12 dual-credit hours, the Master of Arts requires completion of an additional 18 graduate hours, including the 9-hour core, for a total of 30 hours.
-To be admitted to the accelerated program, students must have at least 12 history credit hours and SOCS 2600; these courses must have been passed with a B or higher.
+To be admitted to the accelerated program, students must have taken at least 12 history credit hours and SOCS 2600; these courses must have been passed with a B or higher.

 The following programs have an accelerated pathway to the Master of Arts in history: